-- Please don’t expect toilet facility as at your home and if you are doing one of the climbing trip combined with teahouse trek, it depends where you are going for trek, like if you are going in Everest area, pretty good toilet facility is available, normally common toilet on each floor.
-But if you are going to the remote area like Kanchenjunga area, toilet will be fixed outside of the main building and made by wooden.
-We advice always to keep your personal t… paper during the trek.
+- Please don’t expect toilet facility as at your home and if you are doing one of the climbing trip combined with teahouse trek, it depends where you are going for a trek like if you are going in Everest area, pretty good toilet facility is available, normally common toilet on each floor.
+But if you are going to remote areas like the Kanchenjunga area, toilet will be fixed outside of the main building and made by wooden.
+We advise always to keep your personal toilet paper during the trek.
 On the camping trek, we provide toilet tent and Sherpa staff will put this tent away from the track, camp and water resources.

-- Teahouse Trek: Types and quality of the meals also depends on trekking areas.
-Everest, Annapurna & Langtang areas offer various types of meals whereas Kanchenjunga, Manaslu & Mustang areas offer less varieties of meals often Nepali meals “Dhal Bhat” which is Rice, curries & Lentil, fried rice, noodles etc. In Everest & Annapurna areas, you will get menu to choose your meals or some examples given below:
+Types and quality of the meals also depends on trekking areas.
+Everest, Annapurna & Langtang areas offer various types of meals whereas Kanchenjunga, Manaslu & Mustang areas offer fewer varieties of meals often Nepali meals “Dhal Bhat” which is Rice, curries & Lentil, fried rice, noodles, etc. In Everest & Annapurna areas, you will get a menu to choose your meals or some examples given below:

 (We are very careful about using the lodges throughout the trek; therefore we have very selected lodges, where we assured that, quality and hygienic meals)

 Our cook and kitchen staff will prepare the best, hygienic and quality meals as much as possible.
 And either we use chemicals or boil the fresh vegetables before serving them.
 We believe in quality meals so we are committed to it.